 Community Response to Conservation Initiatives

-Crop raid by wildlife has put local communities in and around the park in lock ahead with conservation effort in the park.
-Considering the fact that conservation effort was still at the baby stage before the Anglophone crisis, effort towards sensitization remain fragile.
-The perception of local people towards conservation on the face of crop raiding which is their main way of life is very frustrating.
-From the results got from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
-This was followed by those who strongly agreed that animals are not useful to them than crops (45%).
+Crop raid by wildlife has put local communities in and around the park in lockstep with conservation efforts in the park. that conservation effort was still at the baby stage before the Anglophone crisis, efforts towards sensitization remain fragile.
+The perception of local people towards conservation in the face of crop raiding, which is their main way of life, is very frustrating.
+From the results obtained from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
+This was followed by those who strongly agreed that animals are not as useful to them as crops (45%).
 The least were those who strongly disagreed that frustration and anger should be an option after a raid (2%).
-These are those who have knowledge on conservation issues.
+These are those who know conservation issues.

-Table 5: Community Response to conservation
+Table 5: Community Response to Conservation